Sri Lanka floods: Battle to rescue stranded as death toll tops 160

 Overseas help

-Sri Lanka's Ministry of Foreign Affairs activated its Emergency Response Unit and called on the United Nations' International Search and Rescue Advisory Group, as well as neighboring countries, to help in the recovery effort.
+Sri Lanka's Ministry of Foreign Affairs activated its emergency response unit and called on the United Nations' International Search and Rescue Advisory Group, as well as neighboring countries, to help in the recovery effort.
 The government has deployed 2,000 military personnel to affected areas.

 India has dispatched three naval vessels to its southern neighbor to deliver relief aid and disaster expertise.